asadsidd16/FetchDogAdoption/README.md

-# 🐶 Dog Explorer App
+# 🐶 Dog Match App

 > **Find, filter, and sort your favorite dogs!
-Like available pups and match with your next best friend!**
+Like available dogs and match with your next best friend!**

 ## Features